-Carbon calculators and ecological footprints
+Carbon calculators, ecological footprints and offsets

 These allow you to measure your personal carbon dioxide emissions – the major cause of climate change.
 They ask questions about your lifestyle, including heating and powering your home, transport and perhaps food.
 The results show you which aspects of your life result in the highest carbon emissions, so you know where to make the biggest changes.